best-practice-and-impact/ons-spark/ons-spark/spark-overview/creating-dataframes.md

 In sparklyr, use `sdf_copy_to()`, with `sc` as the first argument and the base R DF as the second.
 You can also create a temporary table with the `name` option if desired.

-As an example, create a DataFrame of the the five Grand National winners between 2017 and 2021 using pandas/R:
+As an example, create a DataFrame of the five Grand National winners between 2017 and 2021 using pandas/R:
 ````{tabs}
 ```{code-tab} py
 winners_pd = pd.DataFrame(